 During the Theophany season, priests also try to visit each home in the parish to bless the house with Holy Water that was blessed at Theophany.
 Fr.
 Carrazzo invited all Roman Catholics to come and become familiar, “to be part of a family” and join in celebrating Eastern Catholic traditions.

-Source: This article was originally published on Catholic News Agency (CNA) Jan.
+Source: This article was edited from original publication on Catholic News Agency (CNA) Jan.
 6, 2017.